Camilla-Moller/App-Hand-In/README.md

 ### Could have
 - [ ] Prompt message when ordering garbage car (“Are you sure your items are not reusable?
-Try our feature REUSE”)
+Try our feature REUSE”) (Customers should be informed of others options than to throw the item(s) away)
 - [ ] REUSE: Choose item --> track location --> let user “take” the item by confirming
   - (Delete item, cancel garbage car)